 - For ease in reheating, measure and package the sliced roast.
 Label with the amount and date.

 - For storing or freezing, cook the sirloin tip roast to medium rare.
 When reheated, the roast will turn out medium to medium-well.

-Herb Packed Rub: For the seasoning rub omit the garlic powder and add 1 teaspoon dried oregano leaves, 1 teaspoon dried thyme leaves and 11/2 teaspoon ground mustard along with salt, pepper and rosemary.
+Herb Packed Rub: Omit the garlic powder and add 1 teaspoon dried oregano leaves, 1 teaspoon dried thyme leaves, and 1-½ teaspoon ground mustard along with salt, pepper, and rosemary.

-Lemon Herb Rub: For the seasoning rub increase the garlic powder to 2 teaspoons and add 2 tablespoons dried parsley, 1 teaspoon dehydrated lemon peel.
+Lemon Herb Rub: For the seasoning, rub and increase the garlic powder to 2 teaspoons and add 2 tablespoons dried parsley, and 1 teaspoon dehydrated lemon peel.

-This recipe will improve the tenderness and taste of your finished roast, so let's get started.
+This recipe will improve the tenderness and taste of your finished roast.
+Your reward will be a juicy sirloin tip roast.

 - 1 sirloin tip roast, about 3 pounds

 - 1 onion, sliced into thick rings do not separate rings

 - 2 teaspoons Kosher salt